21st Century Wire says…

 Members of the Bush family and their close acquaintances found late Thursday that a hacker — self-styled “Guccifer” — bragged about compromising half a dozen Bush family and acquaintances accounts and posted the information online.
 In an interview with the Smoking Gun, which published the photos and conversation experts, the hacker said that at least some of the photos came from an AOL account belonging to George H.W.
 Bush’s daughter, Dorothy Bush Koch.
 A family spokesman confirmed the attack to The Washington Post on Friday.

-The highly personal information in the files, including details about the elder Bush’s hospitalization and painted self-portraits of George W. Bush in the shower — may make many reexamine the kind of information they’re putting online and storing in their e-mail accounts.
+The highly personal information in the files, including details about the elder Bush’s hospitalization and painted self-portraits of George W. Bush in the shower [above] — may make many reexamine the kind of information they’re putting online and storing in their e-mail accounts.

 And e-mail is not the only avenue for technological privacy invasions.
 News of the Bush family breach comes as British courts announced that 144 people — including celebrities such as Hugh Grant and Sarah Ferguson, Duchess of York, — would receive damages as a result of the phone-hacking scandal that ultimately ended the run of the British tabloid, News of the World.
 As the Guardian reported, 17 individuals demanded public apologies from the defunct newspaper’s publisher, News International.